biocatiit/website/content/pages/about_saxs.rst

 Laminar mixing utilizes hydrodynamic focusing to reduce the central flow channel to a narrow (typically ~0.1-10 µm) sheath.
 A version of this mixer is currently under development at BioCAT.
 For chaotic/turbulent mixing, chaotic/turbulent flow breaks the solution into eddies small enough for reactants to diffuse rapidly.
 Chaotic/turbulent flow mixers have the advantage of being able to use all of the delivered photon flux in the X-ray beam for the best signal to noise ratio.
 The plug flow in this kind of mixer also makes the reaction time uniform orthogonally to the flow-direction thus making its incorporation into a SAXS camera quite straight forward.
-In its current iteration, the BioCAT mixer can access time regimes as low as 50µs and a complete experiment can be performed with as little as 10 mg of sample.
+In its current iteration, the BioCAT mixer can access time regimes as low as 50 µs and a complete experiment can be performed with as little as 10 mg of sample.

 Currently experiments are collaborations with beamline staff, and users are